THREE STEPS TO EMOTIONAL FREEDOM

 Step 2: Ignite (and reignite) a sexual connection.

 In any good relationship, sex is much more than just a physical act.
 It’s crucial for the health of your emotional connection, too.
 It’s something only the two of you share.
 It makes you both feel warm and loved.
 It draws you back together when you’re drifting apart.
-And….it’s so much fun!
+And…it’s so much fun!

 Striking up those sparks when you first meet is easy.
 The hard part is nurturing a strong, steady flame.
 When you’ve got a mortgage, a potbelly, and a decade or two of togetherness under your belts, it can be hard to muster up the fire you felt when you first got together.
 That’s when it’s even more important to protect your sex life and make it a priority.
 You have to keep working at creating fascination and seduction for each other or your sex life will become dull.